gradle/native-samples/README.md

 The repositories are created in the `repos` directory.
 Each repository is set up to contain some source files and includes several commits and tags.

-Next, build and run the sample:
+Next, build and run the application:

 ```
 > ./gradlew assemble